NPC decision to exclude me from Tokyo Olympics was not in Ghana’s interest - Botsyo Nkegbe

-Raphael Botsyo Nkegbe, says the decision by the National Paralympic Committee of Ghana to drop him from the Tokyo Paralympic Games is not in the best interest of the country.
+Ghanaian athlete Raphael Botsyo Nkegbe has said that the decision by the National Paralympic Committee of Ghana to drop him from the Tokyo Paralympic Games is not in the best interest of the country.

 The NPC overlooked Raphael Botsyo Nkegbe and selected Yusif Amadu to represent Ghana at the Paralympic Games in Tokyo.